a11599/pmi/README.md

 ## What is a flat memory model?

 I think you can see where we are heading to.
 Yes, it is possible to set the base and size (limit) of these selectors so that each segment starts at address 0 and ends at 4 GB, thus you can access any memory by referencing its absolute address.
-When all common segment registers (CS, DS, ES and SS) are set up like that, you don't ever need to worry about segments when accessing memory, no matter what register you use as a base or index.
+When all common segment registers (`CS`, `DS`, `ES` and `SS`) are set up like that, you don't ever need to worry about segments when accessing memory, no matter what register you use as a base or index.
 Want to display a 320x200 256-color VGA image?
-No problem, just set ESI to point to the image in memory, EDI to `0xa0000` (address of the VGA frame buffer), ECX to `16000` and do a `REP MOVSD`.
+No problem, just set `ESI` to point to the image in memory, `EDI` to `0xa0000` (address of the VGA frame buffer), `ECX` to `16000` and do a `REP MOVSD`.
 The source image may be anywhere in memory.

 Unfortunately, you can't really get the full potential within the realms of a traditional DOS .EXE file.
-Those were designed with real mode (traditional segmented memory access) in mind. .EXE files can have a self-contained protected mode host and can enter 32-bit protected mode and they can also setup flat memory data segments, but you cannot use them directly to access your program's code or data directly. .EXE files don't have relocation info for offsets within segments.
+Those were designed with real mode (traditional segmented memory access) in mind. .EXE files can have a self-contained protected mode host and can enter 32-bit protected mode and they can also setup flat memory data segments, but you cannot use them directly to access your program's code or data. .EXE files don't have relocation info for offsets within segments, therefore you need to use code and data selectors that point to the actual starting address of the program's code and data segments in order to not break any absolute offsets compiled into the code.
 That's why all flat model hosts/DOS extenders use some other executable format such as the OS/2 linear executable ("LE" or "LX") or the Windows portable executable ("PE").
 My choice for PMI was 32-bit PE, which is a widespread format that is easy to write code for and has good compiler/linker support.
 PE was designed to run in the flat memory model from the ground up.
-PE files are compiled to run at a specific fixed address in memory, by default at 0x400000, or 4 MB.
-If PMI can allocate enough memory at this address (probably, if the machine has at least 8 GB RAM), the executable can be loaded very quickly.
+PE files are compiled to run at a specific fixed address in memory, by default at `0x400000`, or 4 MB.
+If PMI can allocate enough memory at this address (probably, if the machine has at least 8 MB RAM), the executable can be loaded very quickly.
 If the address is not available, the PE format includes all necessary relocations to alter the executable image's memory references so they will point to the correct memory address.
 This takes a little bit of time though (applications with lots of data access can have very large relocation tables).
 But PMI was written for assembly programs where you should use registers for as many operations as possible anyways.

 ## What about that paging stuff?

 Paging was another new feature of the 80386.
 It's basically a way to translate memory from linear addresses (the addresses your program uses) to physical addresses (actual addresses of memory and memory-mapped devices).
 Paging is extremely useful for real operating systems and can be used to map any physical memory at any linear address.
-For example, if the PE executable was compiled to run at address 0x400000, the OS can set up paging to have memory mapped at this address to prevent relocation.
+For example, if the PE executable was compiled to run at address `0x400000`, the OS can set up paging to have memory mapped at this address to prevent relocation.
 Paging is also very useful to prevent memory fragmentation in multitasking environments.

 There are two problems with paging: